 Vegan loaf cakes

 Loaf cakes give me lazy Sunday, rainy day baking vibes and I find them so cosy and comforting.
-Here are some of my faves.
+You can use a 2lb loaf tin for these recipes- make sure to grease and line it first!
+Here are some of my fave loaf cake recipes.

 This loaf cake was so much more delicious than I anticipated.
 I topped it with chocolate ganache and white chocolate chunks and it was just incredible!
 It’s super chocolatey and perfectly moist.